)}

 How long does an API pentest take?

-Single API scope: 7 calendar days from kick-off to report.
-Two-scope engagement (typically API + web app): 10 calendar days.
+Single API scope: 5 business days from kick-off to report.
+Two-scope engagement (typically API + web app): 10 business days.
 The report includes findings, reproduction steps, business impact, CVSS v3.1 scoring, and remediation guidance.
 Retest after fixes takes 1-3 business days.

-Is your API pentest audit-acceptable for SOC 2 and ISO 27001?
+Is your API pentest report built for SOC 2 and ISO 27001 audit prep?

 Do you test rate limiting and resource exhaustion per endpoint?